elarsaks/react-hooks/README.md

 # React Hooks

-This is a straightforward React application demonstrating the usage of 9 essential React Hooks.
+This is a simple React application demonstrating the usage of 10 essential React Hooks.

 ### [*LIVE EXAMPLE*](https://elarsaks.github.io/react-hooks/)